Plan cloud hybrid search for SharePoint in Microsoft 365

 The grey components are inactive in cloud hybrid search, but they still need to be placed on servers as shown.
 Read about inactive components in Learn about the search topology for cloud hybrid search.

 Just as for on-premises only enterprise search, you can scale your search architecture.
 The main difference is that for cloud hybrid search it's only relevant to scale the crawl component.
 If you need to tune crawling, follow the guidance for crawling in Redesign enterprise search topology for specific performance requirements in SharePoint 2016 (the guidance for crawling also applies to cloud hybrid search).
-Note that if you crawl on-premises content at a high rate, the system might throttle feeding to the Office 365 search index to protect the Office 365 tenancy.
+Note that if you crawl on-premises content at a high rate, the system might throttle feeding to the Microsoft 365 search index to protect the Microsoft 365 organization.
 If your search architecture has up to two crawl components, this should result in a sufficient and acceptable crawl rate.

 Step 3: What hardware requirements should I be aware of for cloud search architecture?